 A day of exploration lies ahead, as we set out through some of the great most popular locales in the Canadian Rockies.
 Our excursion begins in Lake Louise, where the surrounding mountain vistas are complemented by the turquoise-colored waters of the glacier-fed lake.
 We enjoy ample time to explore here before continuing to the Columbia Icefield via Icefields Parkway - Canada’s most scenic highway.
 Upon arrival at the icefield, we board an Ice Explorer and head out for an unforgettable experience atop an expansive glacier.
-The final expedition of the day takes us into the beautifully scenic Yoho Valley.
-The valley is a must-see for anyone visiting Yoho National Park, with its picturesque views of gnarly rock formations, towering mountains, lush forests and more.
-We travel along Yoho Valley Road and see famed sites, such as the Spiral Tunnels - a marvel of engineering that made it possible for trains to pass through the steep grade of Kicking Horse Pass.
-We also gaze upon Cathedral Mountain and Takakkaw Falls, the beautiful Emerald Lake and pristine vistas around each bend in the road.
-Take them all in before returning to Banff, where the evening is at leisure.
+The final expedition of the day takes us into the beautifully scenic Yoho Valley to the Spiral Tunnels - a marvel of engineering that made it possible for trains to pass through the steep grade of Kicking Horse Pass.
+Return to Banff, where the evening is at leisure.
 Overnight Banff, AB.
 (B)

 Day 6 – Banff Sightseeing

 Spend the day enjoying the undeniable splendor of downtown Banff and Banff National Park at your own pace.
 Surrounded by views of Mt.
 Rundle and Mt.
 Cascade, downtown Banff is brimming with stunning views and laid-back ambiance.
 You may spend some time meandering through the shops, restaurants and galleries, or take a dip in Banff Upper Hot Springs.
 The Whyte Museum of the Canadian Rockies is a favorite with visitors, as is Banff Park Museum.
 If you desire adventure, there are over 1,000 miles of well-maintained hiking trails throughout the park, as well as ziplining courses, mountain bike trails, waterways for whitewater rafting, wildlife tours and so much more.
 Later this afternoon, head to the Banff Gondola for a ride above the treetops to the summit of Sulphur Mountain.
 The ride to the top takes less than 10 minutes, and upon arrival, you have time to explore the Banff Interpretive Center, to soak in views of six mountain ranges from the rooftop deck, to watch a film in the Banff Theater and to explore on foot by crossing the Sulphur Mountain Boardwalk to reach Sanson’s Peak.
-For dinner, we dine on top of the Canadian Rockies in the Sky Bistro.
-This restaurant is surrounded by large panoramic windows and offers a true taste of Canada through locally sourced ingredients and authentic flavors.
-The remainder of the evening is at leisure.
+Enjoy dinner in Banff this evening before spending the remainder of the evening at leisure.
 Overnight Banff, AB.
 (B, D)